oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

      */
     relieve: function(instance, applicant) { ... }
 ```
-If the instance came from options and you need to preserve it in property for future use --
+If the instance was passed in the options and you need to preserve it in the property for the future use.
+The
-registry needs to be notified that new applicant holds the instance.
+registry needs to be notified that the new applicant holds the instance.

 ```js
         initialize: function(options) {
             this.instance = options.instance;
             registry.retain(this.instance, this);
         }
 ```

-Or in case the applicant does not need any more shared instance, it can notify the registry as well
+When the applicant does not need a shared instance any more, it can notify the registry with s disable function:

 ```js
         disable: function() {
             registry.relieve(this.instance, this);